-Why you should make this onion dip
+Why make homemade onion dip

-- Some zing from the caramelized onions.
+- Lots of onion flavor and some zing from the caramelized onions.

-- A little kick from the cayenne pepper.
+- Spicy kick from the cayenne pepper.

-- An easy recipe, made in 30 minutes.
+- Easy recipe made in 30 minutes.

 - Onions: use yellow onions or red ones.
 Or even a sweeter type such as Vidalia.
 They all have different strengths and acid levels to start with, so they all deliver different results.
 They all work, but you want to find your favorite.